Young Egypt Party (1933): Early 1930s

 In 1930, prime minister Ismail Sidqi formed his cabinet.
 His first major change was the creation of a new constitution, which granted the executive – the King – more powers over the democratically elected parliament.
 The king had the sole power to propose financial bills, had the power to appoint three-fifths – the majority – of the Senate, and had the power to appoint the leaders of major religious institutions such as the Shiekh of al-Azhar, while the parliament was weaken, such as the lowering of a minimum of parliamentary session to five months instead of six, and the requiring of an absolute majority for ten days for a no-confidence vote to be passed.
 Opponents of Sidqi, the Wafdist Mustofa el-Nahhas and the Liberal Constitutionalist Muhammed Mahmud, were vehemently opposed to the new constitution, organizing protests against this move.
 The British backed the 1930 constitution, believing that the re-instatement of the 1923 constitution would bring the Wafd back into power.
 During the 1935–36 protests in Egypt, the opposition agreed to enter negotiations with Britain, specifically regarding the lack of an Egyptian military, British troop presence, and the Mixed Courts.
-On 12 December 1935, the new government ledt by Mohammed Nasim reinstated the 1923 Constitution.
+On 12 December 1935, the new government led by Mohammed Nasim reinstated the 1923 Constitution.

 It was during this time in the early 1930s that the local youth leaders organized nationalist outbursts against foreign domination.
 Local Wafdists demanded the boycott of British good and the encouragement of local industry.
 On 3 March 1931, a manifesto was published arguing for local industrialists to product Egyptian made products.
 In 1930, Salama Musa formed the "Society of the Egyptians for Egypt", urging Egyptians to buy Egyptian made products for a re-awakening of the nation's economic consciousness.